TidalWave Productions: Jason & the Argonauts

-Jason & the Argonauts: The Kingdom of Hades is a 2007 five-issue comic book miniseries created by David A. McIntee & Rantz based on ideas developed by Ray Harryhausen in his film Jason and the Argonauts (1963).
+Jason & the Argonauts: The Kingdom of Hades is a 2007 five-issue comic book miniseries created by David A. McIntee and Rantz based on ideas developed by Ray Harryhausen in his film Jason and the Argonauts (1963).

 A 1:6 scale figure of the Skeleton Warrior from the comics was released by Go Hero in 2008.

 The miniseries was followed by Jason & the Argonauts: Final Chorus (2014).

 Flying Saucers vs. the Earth

 Flying Saucers vs. the Earth is a 2008 four-issue comic book miniseries created by Ryan Burton and Alan Brooks based on ideas developed by Ray Harryhausen in his film Earth vs. the Flying Saucers (1956).
 In the story, the events of the film are re-imagined from the perspective of the alien invaders, identified here as the Sons of Aberann.

-As part of a publicity campaign for the comic, described as aggressive, a preview of the first issue was included on the 50th Anniversary DVD release of the film.
+As part of a publicity campaign for the comic, a preview of the first issue was included on the 50th Anniversary DVD release of the film.